Blog – Posted on Tuesday, Apr 23

 16. “Taylor Swift” by Hugh Behm-Steinberg

 The premise of this wonderfully weird story is that anyone can order a perfectly replicated clone of Taylor Swift straight to their front doorstep — or multiple clones, if you want to build yourself a herd.
-Another much-praised bit of flash fiction from the past few years, “Taylor Swift” is like a Black Mirror episode meets celebrity fanfiction meets… well, you just have to see for yourself.
+Another one of those much-praised bit of flash fiction examples from the past few years, “Taylor Swift” is like a Black Mirror episode meets celebrity fanfiction meets… well, you just have to see for yourself.

 17. “Three Is A Rational Number” by Michele Finn Johnson